ericoporto/ags-manual-wiki/ListBox.md

 first item is 0, second is 1, and so on.
 If no item is selected, this is set to -1.

-You can set this to -1 to remove the highlight (ie. un-select all items).
+You can set this to -1 to remove the highlight (i.e. un-select all items).

 Example: